MattEttler/architecture-toolkit/index.md

 A blob of tips, tricks, observations, and techniques I have picked up while learning how to plan, and communicate those plans.

+In this documentation, when I say "ideal schematic" it is being used to describe the appropriate implementation of the standards described here.

 ## Tips and Tricks
 ### Planar Embedding
 Having trouble with keeping a clean flow to your view?